vibqetowi/soen-342-project/Writeups/Operation-Contracts.md

 **Postconditions:**

 - New client is added to Clients.
-- Clients under 18 are all associated with a guardian client.
+- Clients under 18 are all associated with a guardian client that is at least 18.
 - User is confirmed as registered.

 **Output:**